prikhi/pencil/README.md

 * The Native UI Stencil Collection does not load or export correctly, you should avoid using this Stencil Collection for now(see #602).
+* Dragging stencils onto the workspace does not work in newer version of Firefox, either use Pale Moon, Xulrunner, an older version of Firefox, or launch Pencil using `firefox --app /path/to/application.ini` (see #802).

 ## Prerequisites